Agoric/documentation/main/guides/orchestration/getting-started/key-concepts.md

 );
 ```

-In this example, chainHub is used to register a new chain and establish a connection between the Agoric chain and the newly registered chain.
+In this example, `chainHub` is used to register a new chain and establish a connection between the Agoric chain and the newly registered chain.

 ### Orchestration Account

 Orchestration accounts are a key concept in the Agoric Orchestration API, represented by the [OrchestrationAccountI](https://github.com/Agoric/agoric-sdk/blob/000693442f821c1fcea007a2df740733b1f75ebe/packages/orchestration/src/orchestration-api.ts#L131-L175C2) interface.
 These accounts provide high-level operations for managing accounts on remote chains, allowing seamless interaction and management of interchain accounts.
 The orchestration accounts abstract the complexity of interchain interactions, providing a unified and simplified interface for developers.

 **1. Address Management**

+- `getAddress` retrieves the address of the account on the remote chain.

 ```javascript
 const address = await orchestrationAccount.getAddress();